How do I get my problem fixed?

 If you want to make a complaint, read our page on how to do it.

-If your GP is not supportive or is being unhelpful, you might want to consider:
+If your GP surgery is unhelpful or unsupportive, you might want to consider:

 You have the right to change to a different GP at your GP surgery without giving a reason why.
-You can also ask that you are given appointments with any GP except for one you are uncomfortable with.
+If you are uncomfortable with a particular GP, you can also ask to be given appointments with any other GP.

 You can search for GP surgeries near to you that the trans community have found helpful on the Trans Healthcare Info GP map or the Trans Aid Cymru Welsh GP map.